Isetta-Team/Isetta-Website-Raw/docs/interviews/TommyRefenes-interview.md

 [^3]: **OpenGL** is short for Open Graphics Library - a cross-language, cross-platform application programming interface (API) for rendering 2D and 3D vector graphics.
 The API is typically used to interact with a graphics processing unit (GPU), to achieve hardware-accelerated rendering.
 It's the underlying rendering library for many modern game engines.

 [^4]: Microsoft **DirectX** is a collection of application programming interfaces (APIs) for handling tasks related to multimedia, especially game programming, on Microsoft platforms, like Windows and Xbox.
-It serves similar purposes as OpenGL.
+It is most known for Direct3D which is the graphics API used for creating windows and rendering, and serves similar purposes as OpenGL.

 ## Basic Principles of Abstraction